scipy-conference/scipy_proceedings/papers/91_reiss/91_reiss.rst

 by using our library's input format support to read the model results from the 16 teams in the data set's original 2003 competition.
-Then we used Text Extensions for Pandas to pivot convert these outputs from labeled tokens to DataFrames <entity span, label> pairs.
+Then we used Text Extensions for Pandas to pivot convert these outputs from labeled tokens to DataFrames of <span, label> pairs, with one such pair for each entity mention.
 Using spanner algebra, we cross-referenced these entity mentions with the entity mentions to find cases where there was strong agreement among the teams' models coupled with *disagreement* with the corpus labels.
 A large fraction of these cases involved incorrect corpus labels.

 Since we did not have model outputs for the training fold of the corpus, we used our library's integration with the ``transformers`` library to retokenize